ethereum-optimism/batch-submitter/README.md

 `CanonicalTransactionChain` & `StateCommitmentChain` based on its local information.

 ## Configuration
 All configuration is done via environment variables.
+See all variables at [.env.example](.env.example); copy into a `.env` file before running.

 ## Building & Running
 1. Make sure dependencies are installed just run `yarn` in the base directory